 What size boat do we need?
 One of the most important things needed is enough shaded seating area for everyone.
 Though you probably plan on getting in on some sunshine, you'll want to be able to hide from it too.
 Some boats offer air conditioned cabins.
-While this can be very nice, shaded areas with open air ventilation are sufficient for most.
-Some boats also have a flying bridge (upper deck) where there's even more shaded seating.
+While this can be very nice, shaded areas with open air ventilation is sufficient for most.
+Most boats also have a flying bridge (upper deck) where there's even more shaded seating.
+This is where most people like to spend the day because of the great view and the cool breeze.
+Some boats have seating for everyone on the bridge but other boats (like the popular 35' Bertram) have only two seats on the bridge and the captain takes up one of them.
 Another thing to consider is that boat size and comfort (or stability) aren't necessarily the same thing.
 Boat balance and hull design plays a big role.
 Kona's ocean is usually very calm but not always.
 If you're worried about sea sickness, go to my sea sickness page and follow the advice there.

 How long of a charter should I book?
 Booking a 1/2 day charter (4 hours) is giving fishing just 1/2 a chance.
 That's OK if you're just testing the waters but if you're serious about catching fish, a full day (8 hours) is the way to go.
 A compromise would be a 3/4 day (6 hour) charter.
 Some boats don't offer 3/4 day charters.

 Can I/we join other people for a charter?